chinmayarvind23/AIvaluate/project-plan.md

 | August 9th  |  Final project submission and group presentions |

 ## Teamwork Planning and Anticipated Hurdles (Completion Plan)
-For **experience** provide a description of a previous project that would be similar to the technical difficulty of this project’s proposal.
-None, if nothing
-For **good At**, list of skills relevant to the project that you think you are good at and can contribute to the project.
-These could be soft skills, such as communication, planning, project management, and presentation.
-Consider different aspects: design, coding, testing, and documentation.
-It is not just about the code.

 |  Category  | Colton Palfrey | Jerry Fan | Aayush Chaudhary | Chinmay Arvind | Omar Hemed |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 |  **Experience**  | Grocery Price Tracker, I-Clicker Clone | Event Ticket Selling Platform (React/Nodejs/Mysql), Farmer Market Finder (Java/AndroidStudio), First-year CS AI-Chatbot (Remix/PostgreSql) |Internet of Things, Pet-Community-Application  | Travel Recommendation System, Fire Fighter Communication and Fire Detection App, Discord Clone | Location sharing app, Online weather app using HTML and CSS  |